 The soundtracks of “Back to the Future”, “Ghostbusters”, “Star Wars” and “Star Trek” were so great; they are still played to this day.
 Not only movie songs but the intro themes songs of TV shows, especially cartoons, were amazing back in the day.

 You could see that they invested in creating a great melody and didn’t just pick a few existing songs and throw them in the picture.

 Our reality today

 Now there is nothing wrong with using existing songs if they really fit in the movie or the show but I feel that this is becoming “the trend” and creating original songs has lost popularity in sci-fi.
 And it’s strange because this is “the genre” where it has many opportunities because of all the different sub-genres to grow more.

-Nonetheless it has remain popular in the fantasy genre from Disney classics to the most recent “Moana”,“Despicable Me”, and “Trolls” movies.
-These soundtracks are have great songs.
-And has both a combination of movie specific songs or songs from an existing artist’s music album.
+Nonetheless, it has remained popular in the fantasy genre from Disney classics to the most recent “Moana”, “Despicable Me”, and “Trolls” movies.
+These soundtracks have great songs.
+And has both a combination of movie-specific songs or songs from an existing artist’s music album.

 For “Guardian of the Galaxy” they brilliantly included the use of old songs in the movie narrative which worked nicely.
 Whenever I hear Blue Swede’s “Hooked on a Feeling” song I think of the Guardians.